spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 Selecting the input type
 ************************

-*Pivot table* and *Frozen table* support three different input types:
+*Pivot table* and *Frozen table* support four different input types:

-- **Parameter value** (the default): it shows objects and parameter definitions in the headers, and corresponding parameter values in the table body.
+- **Parameter value** (the default): it shows objects, parameter definitions, alternatives, and databases in the headers, and corresponding parameter values in the table body.
 - **Index expansion**: Similar to the above, but it also shows parameter indexes in the headers.
   Indexes are extracted from special parameter values, such as time-series.
-- **Relationship**: it shows objects in the headers, and corresponding relationships in the table body.
+- **Relationship**: it shows objects, and databases in the headers, and corresponding relationships in the table body.
   It only works when selecting a relationship class in *Relationship tree*.
+- **Scenario**: it shows scenarios, alternatives, and databases in the header, and corresponding *rank* in the table body.

-You can select the input type from the **Pivot table** menu in the menu bar.
+You can select the input type from the **Pivot** section in the *hamburguer* menu.

 .. note:: In *Pivot table*,
    header blocks in the top-left area indicate what is shown in each horizontal and vertical header.
-   For example, in **Parameter value** input type, by default, the horizontal header has a single row listing parameter names, whereas the vertical header has one or more columns listing object names.
+   For example, in **Parameter value** input type, by default, the horizontal header has two rows, listing alternative and parameter names, respectively;
+   whereas the vertical header has one or more columns listing object names.